Arthur H. Otto

-Arthur Hermann Otto (born 10 February 1876) was an organist, composer, singer and teacher of music in Adelaide, South Australia.
+Arthur Hermann Otto (10 February 1876 – ?) was an organist, composer, singer and teacher of music in Adelaide, South Australia.
 He had a later singing and teaching career in England as Arthur Kingston-Stewart.

 History

 Otto was the only son of Frederick Hermann Otto (c.
 1848 – 4 October 1894) and his wife Margaret Otto, née Stewart, (c.
 1852 – 13 February 1934) who married in 1874.
 Frederick, a tobacconist, was a fine singer, a member and secretary of Adelaide Liedertafel.
 Their family home, from around 1890 to 1923, was "Bonella Villa", 204 Halifax Street, Adelaide.

 He studied piano as a boy and by age 12 he was accompanying his father's singing at public concerts.

 He studied piano under Signor Emanuel de Beaupuis and organ under John Millard Dunn and was appointed his assistant organist and choirmaster of St. Peter's Cathedral sometime before 1896, when he himself was advertising for students.

 In 1902 Rev. W. S. Hopcraft appointed Otto as organist and choirmaster for St John's Church, Adelaide, with the aim of reorganising and training the choir into the traditional Anglican cathedral model.

 He acted as accompanist to visiting artists Ada Crossley, Evangeline Florence and Johann Kruse.
 He taught piano and organ privately; a noted student was John Dempster, who would later follow him as organist at St. John's.
 His voice students include Harold Gard.

 In 1908 he began giving vocal concerts, accompanied by Nora Kyffin Thomas on violin.

 He also acted as judge of singing contests organised by the Literary Societies' Union.

-Nelly Melba heard him sing, and advised further training in Europe.
+Dame Nellie Melba heard him sing, and advised further training in Europe.

 In November 1909 he and his wife left by the RMS Moldavia for Paris to undertake further vocal studies under Jean de Reszke.

 In 1911 he and his wife adopted the surname Kingston-Stewart and enjoyed considerable popular success in England.
 He notably gave concerts for soldiers blinded by gas during the war, and spent some time touring.
 He then settled down in London as a singing teacher.